Macrometacorp/docs/docs/search/views/index.md

 ## View Definition

-A Search View is defined by an object that contains the following:
+A search view is defined by an object that contains the following:

 * A set of View configuration directives.
 * A map of link configuration directives.